NeuroCode-io/alexa-for-docs/README.md

 # Alexa for Documents

 ## Overview
+Whenever you have large amounts of text documents that you need to search, full-text search is a tried and true approach that has been popular for a long time.

+However, whenever language in those documents is highly context-dependent, full-text search falls apart.
+Human language is rich —words in different contexts have different meanings, and users can often find themselves sifting through meaningless results to find that one document they're looking for.

-In *text similarity* search a user enters a free-text query, and documents are ranked based on their similarity to the query.
-Text similarity can be useful, amongst other things, for *Question-answering* tasks.
-That is, given a collection of frequently asked questions, find questions that are similar to the one the user has entered.
+The goal is to be able to index a large number of documents and issue simple text queries similarly to a full-text search engine, but have them be context- and semantically aware.
+This problem is referred to Text Similarity Search.
+A user enters a short free-text query, and documents are ranked based on their similarity to the query.
+Text similarity can be useful in a variety of use cases such as Question-answering.
+Here we will explore two different methods, Elasticsearch, which offers both to store documents and similarity search, and Dense Passage Retriever (DPR) with the Faiss library.

-We will explore both a sparse and dense method for text similarity search using the Haystack library.
-The key components of the exploration are:
+We will implement text similarity search using the Haystack library.
+Moreover, the library also provides an implementation of the Question-Answering task.
+The key components of the task are:
 1. **FileConverter**: Extracts pure text from files (pdf, docx, pptx, html and many more).
 2. **PreProcessor**: Cleans and splits texts into smaller chunks.
 3. **DocumentStore**: Database storing the documents, metadata and vectors for our search.
 We will use Elasticsearch and FAISS.
 4. **Retriever**: Fast algorithms that identify candidate documents for a given query from a large collection of documents.
 Retrievers narrow down the search space significantly and are therefore key for scalable QA.
 We will use a sparse method applying *Elasticsearch* and the state of the art dense method *Dense Passage Retrieval*.
 5. **Reader**: Neural network (e.g. BERT or RoBERTA) that reads through texts in detail to find an answer.
 The Reader takes multiple passages of text as input and returns top-n answers.
 Models are trained via FARM or Transformers on SQuAD like tasks.
 6. **Finder**: Glues together a Retriever + Reader as a pipeline to provide an easy-to-use question answering interface.

 ## Data
-The data the book *The deep learning with Keras*, in pdf form.
+The data is the book *The deep learning with Keras*, in pdf form.
 We load the pdf, convert it into text and split the book into smaller chuncks which we collect in a dictionary:

 ```
 from haystack.preprocessor.utils import convert_files_to_dicts
-dicts=convert_files_to_dicts("/home/elena/Downloads/data/", split_paragraphs=True)
+dicts=convert_files_to_dicts("./data/", split_paragraphs=True)
 print(dicts[0])
 ```
 ```